mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The Imperial Navy and Scout Service both have bases in the system.
-Each service has administrative and recruiting offices on Sanches’ highport and downport but also have more extravagant bases on other satellites of Eniiluim.
+Each service has administrative and recruiting offices on Sanches' highport and downport but also have more extravagant bases on other satellites of Eniiluim.
 The main scout base is on the virtually airless rockball moon, Daashadkiu, a